-St. Bonaventure University has become the home of the John F. Carr Collection at the Friedsam Memorial Library Archives.
-This Archive contains published and well as unpublished works and materials relating to his career.
+St. Bonaventure has become the home of the John F. Carr collection, under the stewardship of Dennis Frank, at the Freidsam Memorial Library.
+This archive includes published as well as unpublished works and materials relating to his career.

 John can be contacted at: Otherwhen@aol.com

 Alan Gutierrez, is a well-known cover artist who has done countless book and game covers.
 He has illustrated books for Isaac Asimov, Robert Silverberg, David Drake, Gordon Dickson, and Greg Bear to name a few.

 He has also done toy packaging (for Tonka Toys) and his work has been seen on the covers of many magazines, such as Popular Mechanics, Final Frontier, Analog, and Astronomy.
 He has also illustrated spacecraft concepts for NASA.
 Alan is the Pequod Press artist and has done all the covers for John's books as well as those of Piper and other authors.